xCykrix/githooked/README.md

 ## Getting Started

-Getting started is as simple as dropping dropping our import or installing a cli tool.
-Below are the steps for this application.
+Getting started is as simple as leveraging your respective platform's import or simply running a command in the terminal.

 ### Prerequisites

 You'll obviously need the starting components of your project.
 This guide assumes that you already have an underlying project with Deno and `deno` installed and ready to use.
+Optionally, you can actually use this tool for any project!
+Simply include the installation and execution within the initialization of the project files for development.

-This project is officially compatible with Deno `v1.19.0` or higher.
+This project is officially compatible with Deno `v1.20.1` or higher.
 Earlier versions of Deno may work, and likely do, but are not officially supported and will not be delved into deeply for support should issues arise.
 We attempt to leverage new